Please note: Offered in alternating years. Following the Winter 2026 program, the next program will run in Winter 2028.

 Independent reading and class discussions will be complemented by a series of visiting speakers and group excursions.

-The following courses were taught by 3CT fellows in Winter 2024:
+The following courses will be taught by 3CT fellows in Winter 2026.

 All program participants also take a French language course.